-In response to the Coronavirus pandemic and in an effort to prevent its continued spread; the city has ordered all city hall offices closed as of 5:00 PM, March 18, 2020 until further notice.
+In response to the Coronavirus pandemic and in an effort to prevent continued spread; the city has ordered all city hall offices will remain closed to public access until further notice.

-This closure does not suspend the legal requirements for permits and inspections prior to proceeding with work and we will do all that we can to service everyone quickly when our normal operations resume.
+This closure does not suspend the legal requirements for permits and inspections prior to proceeding with work and we will make every effort to maintain our high level of service to everyone quickly.
 Third party inspections will be permitted by agencies approved of by the Department of Building Safety.
 We apologize for this inconvenience, but the safety of the general public and our team must be the priority.

 Nashua introduces Remote Inspection Program.
 The Department of Building Safety is introducing its new Remote Inspections Program to better serve you.
 Using a minimum 4G tablet or smartphone you can coordinate with our inspectors, over several different applications, to conduct a remote inspection guided by one of our team.
 The program at this time is geared to specific types of inspections that are eligible, but for those applicable inspections, it can save you valuable time.